-- Your enrollment must be in accordance with the requirements of the Plan issued to your Plan Sponsor, including the eligibility requirements. - You must qualify as an Employee or a Dependent as those terms are defined in Section 9: Defined Terms.
+- Your enrollment must be in accordance with the requirements of the Plan issued to your Plan Sponsor, including the eligibility requirements. - You must qualify as an eligible former Lumen Employee, inactive Employee or a Dependent as those terms are defined in Section 9: Defined Terms.